 - Customer Impacts: Governmental regulations limiting community activity began impacting customer sales in late March 2020.
-While the total expected impact of COVID-19 on future sales is currently unknown, MGE has experienced higher electric residential sales and lower electric commercial and industrial sales since the outset of the pandemic.
-As these regulations become less restrictive, we expect sales to be less impacted. - Capital Expenditures & Operations: MGE does not currently expect any material changes to its construction expenditures plans disclosed in "Liquidity and Capital Resources" in the 2020 Annual Report on Form 10-K resulting from COVID-19.
+While the total expected impact of COVID-19 on future sales is currently unknown, MGE experienced higher electric residential sales and lower electric commercial and industrial sales due to pandemic-related regulations.
+The general economic recovery that followed the lifting of these regulations during the second quarter of 2021 contributed to higher electric commercial and industrial sales. - Capital Expenditures & Operations: MGE does not currently expect any material changes to its construction expenditures plans disclosed in "Liquidity and Capital Resources" in the 2020 Annual Report on Form 10-K resulting from COVID-19.
 To date, MGE Energy has experienced no material disruptions in utility operations.
 Our administrative personnel have been working largely remotely, and our field operations have not been materially affected.